-Other Publications“Mixed Marriages, Moorish Vices and Military Betrayals: Christian-Islamic Confluence in Count D. Pedro’s Book of Lineages”, submitted for publication in Minorities and Interfaith Relations in Medieval Iberia, part of the series The History of Medieval Iberia, Cambridge, Cambridge Scholars Publishing.
+Other Publications“Mixed Marriages, Moorish Vices and Military Betrayals: Christian-Islamic Confluence in Count D. Pedro’s Book of Lineages”, in Conflict and Collaboration in Medieval Iberia, edited by Kim Bergqvist, Kurt Villads Jensen and Anthony John Lappin, Cambridge, Cambridge Scholars Publishing, 2020.

 “Christians and Muslims in the Medieval Portuguese Chronicles: Political Uses of the Memories of the Reconquista and D. Afonso Henriques”, in Transcultural Encounters, eds.
 Kari Alenius and Veli-Pekka Lehtola, Studia Historica Septentrionalia 75, Rovaniemi, Historical Association of Northern Finland, 2015, pp. 229-242.